rnaidu02/CarND-Behavioral-Cloning-P3/writeup_template.md

 ## Rubric Points
 ###Here I will consider the [rubric points](https://review.udacity.com/#!/rubrics/432/view) individually and describe how I addressed each point in my implementation.

+Here is the link to my [python notebook code](http://localhost:8888/notebooks/CarND-Behavioral-Cloning-P3/model.ipynb)
 ---
 ###Files Submitted & Code Quality